Understanding the Notary Glossary Understanding the Notary Glossary

 Verification: The process by which a notary confirms the identity of the person signing a document, the voluntariness of the signature, and the signer’s understanding of the document.
 Verification is a fundamental duty of notaries to ensure the authenticity and integrity of notarized documents.

-Vital Record: Official records of life events, such as birth, death, marriage, and divorce certificates.
+Vital Records: Official records of life events, such as birth, death, marriage, and divorce certificates.
 Notaries are generally prohibited from making certified copies of these documents because they are kept in secure government registries.

 Will: A legal document expressing a person’s wishes regarding the distribution of their property after death.
 While notaries may notarize a will, they must do so with caution, ensuring they do not engage in the unauthorized practice of law or have a conflict of interest.